NoroffFEU/musikkforandrerliv.no/README.md

 4. Run `npm run build`
 5. Run `npm run dev`

+## Code Quality:

+### Formatting

+The project uses Prettier for code formatting with automatic import sorting.
+To format your code:

+- Format all files: `npm run format`
+- Format a specific file: `npx prettier --write path/to/file`

+### Linting

+ESLint is configured to ensure code quality.
+To lint your code:

+- Lint all files: `npm run lint`
+- Lint and fix automatically: `npm run lint:fix`
+- Lint a specific file: `npx eslint path/to/file`

 # Acknowledgments:

 2022-2023 Noroff fulltime Frontend development students 2023-2024 Noroff fulltime Frontend development students

 # Tailwind:

 Tailwind is already configured for this project.

 ## Tailwind guide

 - Use Tailwind CSS utility classes in your HTML to style your components

 - If you are writing code and want it to update in the live server, remember to run the following code in terminal: **npm run dev**

 - If you are not gonna code, but just want to see how the project looks, run this code in the terminal: **npm run build**

 - plugins you can use to help with tailwind: **Tailwind CSS IntelliSense & Tailwind Docs**